Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 - The game is installed
 - The modlist is installed

-Games use overhead storage during runtime.
+Games use overhead storage during runtime, if you don't have any, it can cause a slowdown.

 ---